Feasibility Assessment for a proposed Inuit (Indigenous) protected area adjacent to Torngat Mountains National Park

 Saglek Fjord looking west towards Southwest Arm and North Arm in Torngat Mountains National Park.

-The Government of Canada and the Nunatsiavut Government signed a Memorandum of Understanding (MOU) in February 2022 to continue work to assess the feasibility of establishing an Inuit (Indigenous) protected area under the Canada National Marine Conservation Areas Act.
+The Government of Canada and the Nunatsiavut Government signed a Memorandum of Understanding (MOU) in February 2022 to continue work to assess the feasibility of establishing an Inuit Protected Area under the Canada National Marine Conservation Areas Act.

 The signing of the Memorandum of Understanding is a critical step toward meeting the goals of the Imappivut Marine Planning Initiative, which ensures the rights of Inuit are maintained while working to continue to conserve and protect parts of Nunatsiavut’s waters, grounded in the foundation of Inuit Knowledge and priorities of Labrador Inuit.

-This proposed Inuit (Indigenous) protected area presents an opportunity to strengthen a nation-to-nation relationship between Canada and the Nunatsiavut Government, and will contribute to Canada’s growing network of protected and conserved areas.
+This proposed Inuit Protected Area presents an opportunity to strengthen a nation-to-nation relationship between Canada and the Nunatsiavut Government, and will contribute to Canada’s growing network of protected and conserved areas.
 These protected areas help safeguard Canada’s biodiversity and provide opportunities for Canadians to experience the outdoors, learn about our environment, and significantly contribute to the protection and preservation of Canada’s most vulnerable ecosystems.

 Why here?